|EGO AUTONOMY AND OVERCOMING THE SUPEREGO|

 In summary, these stages portray development as encompassing increasingly complex perceptions of the self and others.
 Conscious preoccupations move from the concrete to the abstract, and time orientation shifts from the immediate to the long term.
 The perception of other people, initially organized around simple dichotomies (e.g., nice vs. mean) becomes increasingly complex, encouraging a greater toleration of individual differences.
 These changes are accompanied by increasing psychological awareness and recognition of one's own internal motivations.

 When they are adults, most people would be at the Conventional level.
-Mind Development is an ideal method to take a student from Self-Aware through to Autonomous, and the The Insight Project course the rest of the way.
+Mind Development is an ideal method to take a student from Self-Aware through to Autonomous.

 Flexibility, cognitive complexity, and increased tolerance for ambiguity are key components of Loevinger's model of Ego development.
 Ego development is characterized by a more differentiated perception of the self, the social world, and the relations of one's feelings and thoughts to those of others.
 Each successive stage reflects the development and increased complexity of personality dimensions.
 A student, then, cannot reach the highest levels of Ego Autonomy described by Loevinger - the Autonomous and the Integrated - unless he or she has reached the Postformal stage of operations.